I began painting and arrived somewhere unexpected — on the canvas and in myself.

 18 × 24” mixed media on cradled wood

 Dialogue with the Body is a layered meditation in blues and neutrals, evoking the swirling patterns of marble as a ground for reflection.
 Within the fluid forms, women’s bodies emerge in their full range of shape, gesture, and presence, held within the natural flow of the piece.
-This work invites a quiet reckoning with how we see, inhabit, and speak to our own bodies.
-It is both a celebration and a conversation, one that resists perfection and honors complexity.
+This work is both a conversation and an invitation to reckon with how we see, inhabit, and speak to our bodies.